A photo of a family kayaking in the sunrise to illustrate mental health.

 Learn how to navigate the Australian mental health system and its helpful services – and find out about any potential costs.

-One in 5 Australians will experience a mental illness in any given year, and although only two thirds will seek help, mental illness is treatable.
+One in 5 Australians will experience a mental illness in any given year.
+Here is information on causes and symptoms of mental illness, and where to fi...

 Research shows that mindfulness – focusing on the present – can improve memory and reduce stress, and it’s a technique that anyone can practise.